Middleware Guide

 Route-Specific Middlewareπ

-Apply middleware to specific routes using LayeredHandler
+Apply middleware to specific routes using LayeredHandler:

 use ignitia::LayeredHandler;